 But Rwanda's radical Hutu leadership had other ideas.

-On the morning of April 7 Mpiranya and two other military officials "ordered their subordinates... to search for the prime minister, Agathe Uwilingiyimana, in order to kill her", read the prosecutor's indictment for the former International Criminal Tribunal for Rwanda (ICTR).
+On the morning of April 7, Mpiranya and two other military officials "ordered their subordinates... to search for the prime minister, Agathe Uwilingiyimana, in order to kill her", according to the prosecutor's indictment for the former International Criminal Tribunal for Rwanda (ICTR).

 Uwilingiyimana was sexually assaulted and murdered and left in the street, naked, in full view of passersby.
 The savage attack was overseen by a captain of the battalion of the presidential guard, the indictment said.

 But her murder was only the first in a wave of assassinations targeting prominent figures and politicians who supported the Arusha Accords.